meganschuurmans/mosp/README.md

 In our study, we explore the integration of clinical data and contrast-enhanced computed tomography (CECT) at time of diagnosis of pancreatic ductal adenocarcinoma (PDAC) to enhance patient survival prediction.
 We focus on addressing two key challenges: (1) developing unimodal AI models for clinical data and CECT scans (2) developing a multimodal AI system combining the short-term survival riskscores of both unimodal models.
 Our proposed model surpasses the current TNM stagig system in providing prognosis, showcasing stable performance across two external validation cohorts.

+## How to start?

+To start training the multimodal algorithm from scratch:
+1. Go to the baseline EfficientNet algorithm to train the imaging model
+2. Go to the baseline 2-layer CNN to train the clinical model
+3. Start training the prognostic model by following the steps in the following section

+To start training the multimodal algorithm using the weights of our imaging- and clinical model per fold:

 ## Installation Guide for Linux

 ### The development data and internal test set